ruralant/portfolio/src/blog/development/react-usecallback-usememo.md

 ### useMemo

 `useMemo` has a similar behavior as `useCallback` but instead of returning a memorised function, it returns a memorised **_value_**.
+This can be particularly useful in the presence of resource-expensive functions.
+If the same input is provided, the function will not run and the memorised optput will be returned.

 As `useCallback`, the hook only runs if one of the dependencies updates.

+In the following example, if the `+` button is pressed, the state will change and this mean that, during the re-rended process, the `expensiveCalculation` will run every time.
+This will create a delay between the user pressing the button and the UI updated.

 ```jsx
 import { useState } from 'react';